ysmt1/muaythaidb-V2/README.md

 Guest Account Password: 1234test

 ## Features
-* User Creation and Authentication
+* User creation and authentication
-* Create, Update, Delete Reviews with Optional Image Attachment
+* Create, update, delete reviews with optional image attachment
+* Like/unlike reviews
-* Live Table Filtering and Searching
+* Live table filtering and searching
+* Trip calculator to estimate how much a training trip to Thailand would cost

 ## Languages and Technologies
 * Python